Beamont Collegiate Academy

 Beamont Collegiate Academy (formerly William Beamont Community High School) is a mixed secondary school in the Orford area of Warrington, Cheshire, England.
 The school is named after William Beamont, a Victorian philanthropist and the first mayor of Warrington.

 Previously a community school administered by Warrington Borough Council, William Beamont Community High School converted to academy status in 2013 and was renamed Beamont Collegiate Academy.
-The school is now sponsored by Warrington Collegiate, however the school continues to coordinate with Warrington Borough Council regarding its admissions.
+The school was previously sponsored by Warrington Collegiate, but was a founding member of the Challenge Academy Trust in 2016.

 The school moved into a new building in 2016, funded by the Government's Priority Schools Building Programme, on the same site and constructed by Wates Group.

+On the 21 May 2025, Gareth Harris stepped down from his role as principal.

+Notable attendees

-Jesse Lingard, current Nottingham Forest midfielder, attended the school.
+Former Manchester United footballer, Jesse Lingard, attended the school.

+Also current Warrington Wolves rugby league player Danny Walker attended the school.